kostaz/notes/Bitcoin_Transaction_Ken_Shirriff.md

 The only missing part as I found it myself is explanation of the Python code that does all the magic of creating a Bitcoin Transaction from scratch.

+Important note: I have total zero experience and even knowledge of Pythong, hence, the post talks about a **lot** of details which may be readily skipped by a knowledgeable reader.

 Let's take a deep dive!

 The steps are: